Avoiding Blood Clots During Long-Distance Travel

 4. Stay well-hydrated by drinking ample water.
 Alcohol is a diuretic and should be avoided or minimized; caffeine too.
 Of course, for some travelers with weak bladders drinking lots of fluids can create a need for frequent bathroom trips.
 But this isn’t such a bad thing if you’re at risk for DVT, because this gets you up and out of your seat.

-5. Dress sensibly — avoid tight clothing.
-(Some doctors recommend TED (thrombo-embolic Deterrent) or other compression stockings for patients with DVTs who travel, but I find these graduated compression nylons so uncomfortable that they reduce mobility, besides the capacity to bend and flex my ankles and knees.)
+5. Dress sensibly – avoid tight clothing.
+Some doctors recommend TED (thrombo-embolic Deterrent) or other compression stockings for patients with DVTs who travel.

 For women: avoid “knee-high” stockings with compression bands pressing just below the knees.
 These are a set-up for reduced blood flow from the lower legs to the larger, central veins.